CISPUS LEARNING CENTER

 Meghann Wolvert joined Cispus in August 2012 as the AmeriCorps program manager, though she is no stranger to Cispus.
 Meghann has been involved with Cispus since 1999, first as a counselor for Washington Student Leadership, then as an intern and finally serving two years on the AmeriCorps team.
 Meghann graduated from Stadium High School in Tacoma, earned a B.A. from The Evergreen State College and an M.Ed. in Environmental Education from Western Washington University.
 A native Washingtonian, she enjoys spending time with her husband and going fishing, hiking, camping and anything else that involves the outdoors.

-Sarah Dorfler is a Western Washington University grad and an AmeriCorps VISTA alum.
-She manages the High and Low Challenge Courses where she enjoys arranging the appropriate combination of elements (aka sequencing!) to engage, challenge, and meet the needs of the participants.
-Every single day Sarah has the privilege of working with dedicated Cispus professionals and friends (not mutually exclusive).
-As the Challenge Course Manager, her goal is to create a supportive environment where Challenge Course staff and participants have the opportunity to step out of their comfort zones, take healthy risks, and experience the beauty of the Gifford Pinchot National Forest.
-In her most natural state, Sarah can be found laughing, writing, and exploring the wonders of the Great Northwest.
+In 2016, after obtaining his Master's in Education and Counseling Psychology from the University of Louisville (KY), Woods packed up his car and moved across the country to serve as an AmeriCorps volunteer with Cispus Learning Center.
+After finishing his term of service, he chose to stick around!
+He now works as the the High and Low Challenge Course Director here at Cispus, where he arranging the appropriate combination of elements to engage, challenge, and meet the needs of the participants.
+Every single day Woods has the privilege of working with dedicated Cispus professionals and friends (not mutually exclusive).
+As the Challenge Course Director, his goal is to create a supportive environment where Challenge Course staff and participants have the opportunity to step out of their comfort zones, take healthy risks, and experience the beauty of the great Pacific Northwest.
+Woods is an avid climber, hiker, kayaker, and enjoys riding his mountain bike throughout his new home in Washington State

 AWSP LEARNING CENTERS STAFF